 There are no fees associated with being in the Concert Band, Symphonic Winds or Wind Ensemble.
 Obviously, you will have to purchase things such as reeds, valve oil, etc., as well as keep your instrument in good repair.
 However, we do not have a membership fee or anything of that nature.
 We also do not have any sort of required music fee, unless you plan to rent an instrument/locker from the music department.
 The only other cost that might be incurred would be the purchase of a tuxedo or formal black attire and use of an instrumental locker.
 We wear the traditional "concert black" attire.
 (It is perfectly acceptable to wear the same outfit you wore in high school as long as it meets our requirements.)

 6. Will I get to travel or do any off-campus performances or tours?

 Yes!
 The Wind Ensemble alternates between major tours and local recruitment tours every year.
-Last year, the Wind Ensemble did a tour to San Francisco and performed at the Sutherland Wind Band Festival.
-In 2016, they performed at the prestigious American Bandmasters/Japan Bandmasters Association International Band Festival in San Luis Obispo.
+The Wind Ensemble has traveled to Seattle, San Francisco and San Luis Obispo performing at the Sutherland Wind Band Festival and the prestigious American Bandmasters/Japan Bandmasters Association International Band Festival.
 Costs such as hotel and transportation are usually covered through ASI funds, leaving only food expenses to each member.